 Instructions

-- Prick the base all over with a fork to allow steam to escape and pie weights or dried beans so the pastry won't puff up excessively.
+- Prick the base of the puff pastry all over with a fork to prevent it from puffing too much during baking.
+Add pie weights or dried beans so the pastry won't puff up excessively.
 Spread evenly.

-- Meanwhile, finely grate ginger on a micro plane or mince.
-Combine ricotta, honey, ginger, lemon juice and zest, and a pinch of salt in the bowl of a food processor.
-Lightly beat the eggs in a small bowl and slowly add to the bowl of the food processor, while the motor is running.
+- Meanwhile, finely grate the ginger.
+In a food processor combine the ricotta, honey, ginger, lemon zest and juice, vanilla, and a pinch of salt.
+Lightly beat the remaining eggs and slowly add them to the food processor while it runs until the mixture is smooth.

-- Melt butter in a small sauce pan on the stove and mix in honey.
-Brush rhubarb stalk with honey butter mixture.
+- Melt the butter in a small saucepan and stir in the remaining honey.
+Brush the rhubarb with the honey-butter mixture

-- Bake tart at 400 F degress for 35 minutes, until almost set, brushing the rhubarb stalks with the honey-butter mixture every 10min or so.
+- Bake the tart at 400°F for about 35 minutes, brushing the rhubarb with the honey-butter mixture every 10 minutes or so.

 Hey, I think your site might be having browser compatibility issues.